 The most obvious way in which one might benefit from inequality is by being positioned at the top of a power or resource hierarchy.
-This motivation likely underpins the fact that White Americans and American males perceive the American racial and gender hierarchies to be less steep than do minorities and women, respectively (Bonilla-Silva, 2006; Kteily et al., 2017, Study 1a; Kraus et al., 2017; Sears & Henry, 2005).
-Judgments of the fixedness of inequality are also related to social positon, with white Americans perceiving greater advances towards racial equality than people of colour (Brodish, Brazy, & Devine, 2008; Eibach & Ehrlinger, 2006; Eibach & Keegan, 2006; Kraus et al., in press).
-Similarly, occupying a higher socioeconomic position in the United States is associated with judgments of greater social mobility (Kraus & Tan, 2015).
+This motivation likely underpins the fact that White Americans and American males perceive the American racial and gender hierarchies to be less steep than do minorities and women, respectively (Bonilla-Silva, 2006; Kraus, Rucker, & Richeson, 2017; Kteily et al., 2017, Study 1a; Sears & Henry, 2005).
+Judgements of the fixedness of inequality are also related to social position, with White Americans perceiving greater advances towards racial equality than people of colour (Brodish, Brazy, & Devine, 2008; Eibach & Ehrlinger, 2006; Eibach & Keegan, 2006).
+Similarly, occupying a higher socio-economic position in the United States is associated with judgements of greater social mobility (Kraus & Tan, 2015).

 Beyond the material benefits offered by inequality to those positioned at the top, inequality provides psychological benefits to those who, as individuals, simply have a stronger underlying preference for it.
 The question thus arises whether those with an ideological motivation to support inequality or the economic status quo might experience or report perceptions of inequality in line with this motivation.
 The next section turns to evidence for the relationship between political orientation or trait egalitarianism on the one hand, and perceptions of the extent and functioning of inequality on the other.

-The Relationship between Ideology and Perceptions of Inequality
+The relationship between ideology and perceptions of inequality

 The link between ideology and inequality perceptions has primarily been studied within the context of liberals and conservatives in the United States.
-Looking specifically at income inequality, Chambers, Swan and Heesacker (2014) found that political liberals overestimated the increase in inequality that has occurred in the United States in comparison with political conservatives.
-This link between political orientation and inequality perceptions extends beyond judgments of the degree of or changes in inequality, to its functioning in the form of social mobility.
+Looking specifically at income inequality, Chambers, Swan, and Heesacker (2014) found that political liberals overestimated the increase in inequality that has occurred in the United States in comparison with political conservatives.
+This link between political orientation and inequality perceptions extends beyond judgements of the degree of or changes in inequality, to its functioning in the form of social mobility.
 The same paper reported that the underestimation of trends in social mobility was greatest among politically liberal participants in comparison with moderates and conservative participants (Chambers et al., 2015).

-Looking at deeper ideological motivations, the link between egalitarianism and inequality perceptions was the topic of a recent paper by Kteily, Sheehy-Skeffington and Ho (2017).
+Looking at deeper ideological motivations, the link between egalitarianism and inequality perceptions was the topic of a recent paper by Kteily et al. (2017).
 These authors considered the link between perceptions of the extent of inequality and individual levels of anti-egalitarianism, the latter measured as social dominance orientation (SDO).
-SDO indexes support for inequality between social groups (Ho et al., 2015), and is thus an ideological orientation toward maintaining social hierarchy.
-High SDO individuals favour ideologies that justify the hierarchical status quo (e.g., meritocracy; belief in Karma), while low SDO individuals favour ideologies (e.g., universalism, socialism) that emphasize the need for changes of the status quo and redistributive policies (Cotterill et al., 2014; Kteily, Ho, and Sidanius, 2012; Kteily, Sheehy-Skeffington, & Ho, 2017; Sidanius & Pratto, 1999; for a review, see Sidanius, Cotterill, Sheehy-Skeffington, Kteily, & Carvacho, 2016).
+SDO indexes support inequality between social groups (Ho et al., 2015) and are thus an ideological orientation towards maintaining social hierarchy.
+High SDO individuals favour ideologies that justify the hierarchical status quo (e.g. meritocracy, belief in Karma), while low SDO individuals favour ideologies (e.g. universalism, socialism) that emphasise the need for changes of the status quo and redistributive policies (Cotterill et al., 2014; Kteily, Ho, & Sidanius, 2012; Kteily, Sheehy-Skeffington, & Ho, 2017; Sidanius & Pratto, 1999; for a review, see Sidanius, Cotterill, Sheehy-Skeffington, Kteily, & Carvacho, 2016).